 The flavor and appearance of the fruit from highbush cranberry plants are a lot like true cranberries.
 The American cranberry (Viburnum opulus var. americanum) has tart, acidic fruit that is best served in jellies, jams, sauces and relishes.
 It is not very tasty raw.
 The fruit ripens in fall—just in time for the fall and winter holidays.

 Highbush cranberry plants are showy in spring when the flowers bloom against a backdrop of lush, dark green foliage.
 Like lacecap hydrangeas, the flower clusters have a center made up of small fertile flowers, surrounded by a ring of large, sterile flowers.

 These plants take center stage again in fall when they are loaded with bright red or orange berries that hang from stems like cherries.

 How to Grow American Cranberry

 Highbush cranberry plants are native to some of the coldest regions of North America.
 They thrive in U.S. Department of Agriculture plant hardiness zones 2 through 7.
-The shrubs grow up to 12 feet tall with a similar spread, so give them plenty of room.
+The shrubs grow up to 12 feet (3.7 m.) tall with a similar spread, so give them plenty of room.
 They need full sun or partial shade.
 More hours of direct sunlight means more berries.
 The plants tolerate poorly drained soil, but live longest when the soil is moist but well drained.

-When planting the in the lawn, remove at least a four-foot square of sod and dig deeply to loosen the soil.
+When planting in the lawn, remove at least a four-foot (1.2 m.) square of sod and dig deeply to loosen the soil.
 Plant in the center of the square, and then mulch deeply to deter weeds.
 Highbush cranberries don’t compete well with grass and weeds, so you should keep the bed weed-free until the plant is a couple of years old.
 After two years, the shrub will be large and dense enough to shade out all but the most stubborn weeds.

 Caring for American Cranberry